cometbft/cometbft/docs/references/config/priv_validator_state.json.md

 |                     | `""`                 |

 ## signbytes
-Proto-encoding of the canonical Vote last signed.
+Proto-encoding of the latest consensus message signed.
 Used to compare incoming requests and if possible reuse the previous signature provided in [signature](#signature).

 | Value type          | string            |